This post contains affiliate links. We may earn a small commission at no extra cost to you.

 The museum is not easy viewing.
 It is also the place on Okunoshima that most clearly explains why the island matters beyond its rabbits.
 We recommend visiting it, not after.
 The ruins scattered across the island — the concrete generator rooms, the storage bunkers, the coastal battery emplacements — read differently once you understand what they were part of.

 We will not tell you how to feel about the juxtaposition of the rabbits and the ruins.
-The island holds both, and so does the visit.
+The island holds both.

 What remains: the ruins